hv-leo/pdi-dropbox-plugin/docs/DropboxOutput.md

 ### Example
 In this example:
-* A file, called localFile.txt, was successfully uploaded to our Dropbox storage, as remoteFile.txt.
+* A file, called 'localFile.txt,' was successfully uploaded to our Dropbox storage, as 'remoteFile.txt'.
-* And there was a failed upload attempt of an inexistent file, called notFound.txt.
+* And there was a failed upload attempt of an inexistent file, called 'notFound.txt'.

 ![alt text](https://github.com/LeonardoCoelho71950/pdi-dropbox-plugin/blob/master/screenshots/dropbox-output.png "Uploading a file to Dropbox")